xanadunf/matchbook/README.md

 # *Quickstart Tutorial*
 This should help you get up and running in a very short time, assuming that you have met the pre-requisites.
 Let's set a target in this tutorial to place a bet on the first football game we find that contains the name 'man'.
-We will proceed to place a back bet of 5 EUR (or whatever the currency of your account) on the home team to win the game outright.
+We will proceed to place a back bet of 5 EUR (or whatever the currency of your account) on the home team to win the game outright at odds of 1.10.

 To start, you need to login with your [Matchbook.com](http://www.matchbook.com) account credentials.
 ```